Which Motorcycle Should I Buy for My 3- to 7-Year-Old's First Dirt Bike

 We will start with a young rider who isn't going to race and work our way through young riders who might want to race, and up to older youth riders who want to race.

-Although I titled this section as "not racing", at this age and skill level many of the bikes are still excellent choices if your child and you decide to go have some fun on a track and race.
+Although I pose this question for consideration, at this age and skill level, many of the bikes are still excellent choices if you and your child decide to go have some fun on a track and race.

 It's important to remember that a 2-stroke engine is lubricated internally by the mix-oil that is injected into the fuel just prior to it entering the engine.
 If the oil canister runs dry the engine will seize up and need re-built.
 A 4-stroke motor also requires internal lubrication.
 The 4-stroke uses lubrication oil in the crankcase similar to how a car engine works.
 Again, the oil in the crankcase should be changed regularly, and have the level checked often to maintain proper lubrication.